 - Streaming platforms (YouTube, Twitch, Netflix, Spotify)

 - VPN and proxy-related sites (tutorials, configuration guides)

 - Cloud storage (Google Drive, Google Docs, Mega, Dropbox)

 This is by no means a complete list, but Comparitech actually has a Great Firewall tool that enables you to check whether a given site is currently blocked in China or not.
 It’s worth noting that China’s restrictions are frequently updated, though.
 This means that even if a website is currently available, it may not be by the time you arrive.

 Do any other VPNs work in China?

 The Chinese government has put a lot of effort into stopping VPNs from providing a way around their internet restrictions.
 Further, we’ve heard from some services that local ISPs are blocking them of their own accord.
-As such, there aren’t many VPNs that still work in China, and even fewer that are reliable.
+As such, there aren’t many VPN services that still work in China and even fewer that are reliable.

-Currently, the only services that we know work reliably in China are ExpressVPN, NordVPN, Ivacy, StrongVPN, and VyprVPN.
-However, as the main website for each of these services is currently blocked, you’ll have to find a working mirror site in order to sign up when in China.
-As these mirrors can also become inaccessible, we strongly advise you to register before visiting the country.
+Currently, the only services that we know work reliably in China are ExpressVPN, NordVPN, Surfshark, VyprVPN, Hotspot Shield, PrivateVPN, and Astrill.
+However, as the main website for each of these services is currently blocked within the country, you’ll have to find a working mirror site in order to sign up when in China.
+As these mirrors can also become inaccessible, we strongly advise you to register and set up your VPN before visiting the country.